dokku/dokku-rethinkdb/README.md

 dokku rethinkdb:exists <service>
 ```

-examples:

-Here we check if the lolipop rethinkdb service exists. :
+Here we check if the lolipop rethinkdb service exists.

 ```shell
 dokku rethinkdb:exists lolipop
 ```

 ### check if the rethinkdb service is linked to an app

 ```shell